Editorial by Greg Sheehan

 3) Has the Regional Center ever had to walk away from a project as part of their oversight requirements?

-Investors who have joined us after being burned by other Regional Centers have experiences that are in line with what I saw working at IPO, they tried EB-5, thinking they knew what to ask, and they trusted the wrong people.
-They simply didn’t know what to look for, or how to find it.
+Investors who have come to us after difficult experiences elsewhere consistently report the same pattern: they thought they knew what questions to ask, trusted the wrong people, and didn’t know what to look for or where to find it.

 4) As part of the oversight responsibility of the Regional Center, do the Principals have the specific tools and experience to take action in the event of economic surprises?